achilep/Face-Mask-Recognition-System-Tutorial-With-Pytorch/README.md

 ```
 <img src="https://github.com/achilep/Face-Mask-Recognition-System-Tutorial-With-Pytorch/blob/main/Resource/readme_image/print-modeltrasnfert.png" alt="Load the Model"/>

-### Step 3: Specify Loss Function and Optimizer
+### Step 3 Specify Loss Function and Optimizer
 Error and Loss Function: In most learning networks, the error is calculated as the difference between the actual output and the predicted output.
 The function that is used to compute this error is known as Loss Function.

 - Loss function
-loss functions are mathematical algorithms that help measure how close a neural net learns to get the actual result.
+Loss functions are mathematical algorithms that help measure how close a neural net learns to get the actual result.
 In machine learning, a loss function is a mathematical algorithm that evaluates the performance of an ML algorithm with respect to its desired result.
 There are various loss functions for various problems.
 You are aware that machine learning problem can (in basic terms) be either a classification problem or a regression problem.
 This implies that we do have optimized loss functions for classification and others for regression.
 To mention a few, we do have the following loss functions as classification based (binary cross-entropy, categorical cross-entropy, cosine similarity and others).
 We also have, mean squared error (MSE), mean absolute percentage error (MAPE), mean absolute error (MAE), just to mention a few, used for regression-based problems.

 - An optimizer